gruvw/betterprint/README.md

 It also had to be fully customizable because I hate when I am forced to use some part of a module that I do not really like 💯.

+Feel free to make a pull request if you have any upgrade idea.

 That is it!
 A new way to print things in python! ✅

 ## Features